It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 The pathologist then looks at the tissue under a microscope to check for cancer cells.

-Because melanoma can be difficult to diagnose, it is important to have an evaluation by a dermatopathologist.
+Because melanoma can be challenging to diagnose, it is essential to have an evaluation by a dermatopathologist.

 The types of biopsies used to diagnose melanoma include:

-- Skin biopsy : This involves removing a sample of skin to examine it under a microscope.
+- Skin biopsy: This involves removing a skin sample to examine it under a microscope.

 - Excisional biopsy: Also called a wide local excision, an excisional biopsy involves the surgical removal of a tumor and some normal tissue around it.
-The amount of normal tissue that is taken (also called the clinical margin) depends on the thickness of the tumor.
+The amount of normal tissue taken (also called the clinical margin) depends on cancer thickness.

-- Needle biopsy: This involves taking a deeper sample of the skin with a biopsy instrument that removes a short cylinder of tissue.
+- Needle biopsy: This involves taking a deeper skin sample with a biopsy instrument that removes a short cylinder of tissue.

 - Shave biopsy: This type of biopsy involves taking a sample from the upper layers of the skin.
 Shave biopsies are also done under local anesthesia.

-- Fine needle aspiration biopsy: Involves the removal of tissue, fluid, or very small pieces of a tumor with a fine needle.
+- Fine needle aspiration biopsy: Involves the removal of tissue, fluid, or tiny pieces of a tumor with a fine needle.

-Genotyping: Much of current cancer therapy is directed toward specific gene mutations in cancer cells and signaling pathways.
-This requires the rapid and accurate identification of genetic abnormalities that can predict the patient’s response to a specific drug.
+Genotyping: Current cancer therapy is directed toward specific gene mutations in cancer cells and signaling pathways.
+This requires the rapid and accurate identification of genetic abnormalities that can predict the patient’s response to a particular drug.

-This is a highly sensitive clinical test to identify several of the most common genetic changes that cause melanoma.
+This is a susceptible clinical test to identify several of the most common genetic changes that cause melanoma.

-In Situ Fluorescent Hybridization: This diagnostic detects genetic mutations in order to aid in the diagnosis of melanoma and differentiate benign from malignant tumors.
+In Situ Fluorescent Hybridization: This diagnostic detects genetic mutations to aid in diagnosing melanoma and differentiate benign from malignant tumors.

-A four-probe fluorescent in situ hybridization assay can improve the early classification of melanomas and has been shown to aid in the diagnosis of melanoma cases that are difficult to diagnose.
+A four-probe fluorescent in situ hybridization assay can improve the early classification of melanomas and has been shown to aid in diagnosing melanoma cases that are difficult to diagnose.

-Tests may also be done to find out if melanoma cancer cells have spread to other parts of the body.
+Tests may also be done to determine if melanoma cancer cells have spread to other parts of the body.

 This is called staging, and it is necessary to determine the best treatment plan and its management.